Sambho Siva Sambho: Development

 The film is an official remake of Samuthirakani's own Tamil film Naadodigal.
-This film's title is based on Naadodigal's song "Sambho Siva Sambho".
+This film's title is based on Naadodigal song of the same name.
 The film marks the second collaboration between producer Bellamkonda Suresh and Ravi Teja after Naa Autograph (2004).
 Part of the film was shot in Kurnool.

 Soundtrack

 The music was composed by Sundar C. Babu and released by Aditya Music.
 All songs were reused from the original except for "Bava Bava" and "Kanupapalalo Prema".
 The music launch function was held on 2 January 2010 in Prasad Labs in Hyderabad.